You would think that figuring your income that is subject to taxes would be easy.

 You can use your prior year’s tax return (assuming no major work or income changes since filing) to get a quick estimate of your AGI.
-Depending on the type of tax return you file, you can get your AGI on Line 37 if you filed a form 1040, Line 4 if you filed a Form 1040EZ or Line 21 if you filed a Form 1040A,
+This is shown above.

 Legally lowering your adjusted gross income is a key aspect of smart tax planning because the lower your AGI the more tax benefits you are likely to qualify for, which ultimately results in a smaller tax bill